chiragpatil-ml/YouTubeNotebook/Computer Vision/AlexNet/README.md

-# Setting Up Qdrant Vector Database
+# Implement AlexNet

-This notebook contains code to implement AlexNet.
+This notebook contains code to implement AlexNet using Pytorch.

 ## Overview